 Yorktown’s Christmas Market on Main Street is the event shoppers look forward to all year.
-Vendors, artists, food trucks, strolling musicians, and antique cars line the street in Historic Yorktown on Saturday, December 2, from 10 a.m. to 3 p.m.
-Also included are chestnuts roasting on an open fire, kids’ activities, and jolly greetings from Santa and Mrs. Claus!
-The reindeer may have to stay behind at the North Pole, but visiting Alpacas will be at the event.
+Vendors, artists, food trucks, strolling musicians, and antique cars will line the street in Historic Yorktown on Saturday, December 7, from 10 a.m. to 3 p.m.

-The Peninsula Model Train Club’s display will be open to visitors on the lower level of York Hall from 10 a.m. to 3:30 p.m., and York County Fire & Life Safety’s oldest fire truck, a 1955 Dodge, will be on display at the corner of Main and Nelson Streets for most of the day.
-Pending the weather, additional antique cars available for guests to admire will be parked along Main Street.
+The Peninsula Model Train Clubwill have a display in the lower level of York Hall from 10 a.m. to 3:30 p.m. and the York County Fire & Life Safety will have the department’s oldest fire truck, a 1955 Dodge, parked at the corner of Main and Nelson Streets for most of the day.
+Pending the weather, additional antique cars will be along Main Street for guests to admire.

 Entertainment & Demonstrations

-10 a.m.
+· 10 a.m.
 Town Crier rings in the market.
-Performance by the Fifes & Drums of York Town.
-Santa & Mrs. Claus arrive on York County’s earliest original fire truck to greet the crowd!
-Santa and Mrs. Claus visit with kids up and down Main Street until 11 a.m.
+Performance by Fifes & Drums of York Town.
+Santa arrives on York County’s earliest original fire truck to greet the crowd!

 · 1 to 2 p.m.
-Santa & Mrs. Claus greet folks along Main Street
+Santa returns to Main Street

 On the Hill Gallery

 · 10% off purchase

 · Holiday shell wreaths, pottery, floorcloths & unique gifts

 · Holiday gift baskets, retail Christmas coffees, holiday teas, spiced wine